Why Content Marketing?

 Drill down to get content ideas by considering what’s specifically interesting to them.

 - What do they look at you to be the expert in?

-– What content could you share with them that they would find informational and educational?
+- What content and information could you share with them that they would find informational and educational?

-Use those answers to create content for social media posts, blog posts, landing pages, email newsletters, etc. that will connect with your target market(s) because it’s about what matters to them.
+Use the answers to those questions to create content for social media posts, blog posts, landing pages, email newsletters, etc., that will connect with your target market(s) because it’s about what matters to them.

-With content chosen and produced, now it is just a matter of creating a simple schedule for what will get posted when, and establishing the channels through which to distribute that content.
+With content chosen and produced, now it is a matter of creating a schedule for what will get posted when, and establishing the channels through which to distribute that content.

 Establishing the channels is fairly straightforward by creating an account on the relevant platforms, which depends on what you are posting and whom you are trying to reach.

 When it comes to social media channels, it doesn’t matter what social media platforms you do or don’t like, it is only about which platforms your target market(s) like.
 The biggest and most popular US platforms include; Instagram, YouTube, Twitter, Facebook, LinkedIn, and WordPress.

 A content marketing schedule can take whatever form is best for you, whether that’s a spreadsheet, a calendar app, or notebook, as long as it is effective at keeping you consistent.